| | | | | |

 I DON’T LIKE CREAM CHEESE FROSTING.
 ANY OTHER SUGGESTIONS?
 I get that not everyone’s a fan of cream cheese frosting!
 I’d recommend a salted caramel buttercream, or even a marshmallow buttercream instead!

 THE BEST CUPCAKE LINERS EVER.
-These parchment liners are my absolute favorite.
+These parchment muffin liners are my absolute favorite.
 They’re neutral, so they work for any occasion, and they’re completely nonstick, which means you won’t lose half your cupcake to the wrapper.
 (I hate when that happens!)

 WHAT’S THE BEST GLUTEN-FREE FLOUR FOR CUPCAKES?
 In our experience, the best gluten-free flour for cupcakes is a measure-for-measure blend with xanthan gum.
 We highly and very strongly recommend King Arthur Measure-For-Measure Flour.
 With any flour you use, be sure to use the Scoop & Level Method to measure or weigh it properly!
 Adding excess flour leads to dense, gummy cupcakes.
+You can’t substitute almond flour or coconut flour for this recipe.

 Gluten-Free Pumpkin Cupcakes with Cinnamon Cream Cheese Frosting and Caramel